-How To Create A Unique Slasher Villain
+How To Create a Unique Slasher Villain

 When my sophomore directorial feature TRAGEDY GIRLS hit SXSW in 2017, slasher movies were on the outs.
 However, the screenings were rowdy, the critics dug it, and you could tell people were hungry for a return.

-HAPPY DEATH DAY broke out that fall, and before you know it they came rushing back into fashion.
-Now here we are, three HALLOWEEN movies later, and slashers are riding high again!
-This is why I was excited to team with FREAKY scribe Michael Kennedy to see if we could create a new classic villain for the holiday horror comedy, IT’S A WONDERFUL LIFE.
+Happy Death Day broke out that fall, and before you know it they came rushing back into fashion.
+Now here we are, three Halloween movies later, and slashers are riding high again!
+This is why I was excited to team with FREAKY scribe Michael Kennedy to see if we could create a new classic villain for the holiday horror comedy, IT’S A WONDERFUL KNIFE.

 IT'S A WONDERFUL KNIFE Official Trailer (2023)www.youtube.com

 Francis Lafleche did concept artwork to explore our references and provided us with different combinations.
-We liked the idea of a hood, but didn’t want it to be too “medieval”, and concluded that we’d try gold accents, but it was a little hard to commit without seeing the material.
+We liked the idea of a hood, but didn’t want it to be too “medieval,” and concluded that we’d try gold accents.
+It was a little hard to commit without seeing the material.
 Once we saw the mask directions, we all responded most to a blank white face with no eyes.

 I’m a big fan of testing as many elements as I can on-camera before shooting, mostly because I don’t like too many surprises.
 Matea pulled several possible fabrics, and we worked with our cinematographer Nicholas Piatnik to figure out what worked best for the angel cloak.
 We settled on a stretch satin because it has a nice glow when back-lit, is lightweight and is cost-effective for how many duplicates of the costume we had to make.